-Project Implicit is a non-profit organization and international collaboration between researchers who are interested in implicit social cognition - thoughts and feelings outside of conscious awareness and control.
+Project Implicit is a 501(c)(3) non-profit organization and international collaborative of researchers who are interested in implicit social cognition.

 Project Implicit was founded in 1998 by three scientists – Dr. Tony Greenwald (University of Washington), Dr. Mahzarin Banaji (Harvard University), and Dr. Brian Nosek (University of Virginia).
 Project Implicit Health (formerly Project Implicit Mental Health) launched in 2011 and is led by Dr. Bethany Teachman (University of Virginia) and Dr. Matt Nock (Harvard University).

 The mission of Project Implicit is to educate the public about bias and to provide a “virtual laboratory” for collecting data on the internet.
 Project Implicit scientists produce high-impact research that forms the basis of our scientific knowledge about bias and disparities.

 Please visit https://www.projectimplicit.net to learn more about our team and the programs and services that we offer.